acend/cilium-basics-training/content/en/docs/06/_index.md

 ![Cilium editor backend allow rule](cilium_editor_backend-allow-ingress.png)

-* Download the policy YAML file.
+* Copy the policy YAML into a file named backend-allow-ingress-frontend.yaml.

 The file should look like this: